temporalio/documentation/docs/tctl.md

 ## Quick Start

-Run `./tctl` for help on top level commands and global options Run `./tctl namespace` for help on namespace operations Run `./tctl workflow` for help on workflow operations Run `./tctl taskqueue` for help on task queue operations (`./tctl help`, `./tctl help [namespace|workflow]` will also print help messages)
+- Run `./tctl -h` for help on top level commands and global options
+- Run `./tctl namespace -h` for help on namespace operations
+- Run `./tctl workflow -h` for help on workflow operations
+- Run `./tctl taskqueue -h` for help on task queue operations

 **Note:** make sure you have a Temporal server running before using CLI